ZeroDayPoke/ABNBCloneV3/README.md

 # ABNBCloneV3

-ABNBCloneV3 is a project that aims to clone the functionality of Airbnb.
-The main component of this project is a RESTful API that allows interaction with the main components of the application.
+ABNBCloneV3 is the third named repository of the Holberton AirBNB Clone projects series.
+The overarching goal of the series is to learn the tools associated with web development well enough to be able to replicate the popular web platform.
+The main component of this project is a RESTful API that allows interaction with the main application.

 ## RESTful API